Matías Iglesias: Career

 Born in Mendoza (Argentina), Iglesias started his football career in Argentina with Andes Talleres Sport Club.
 Iglesias was transferred to Atlético Madrid being a part of the U21 team.
 He played three years in Spain.
 In August 2007, AEL signs Iglesias by buying 50% of his playing rights from Atlético Madrid.
 In January 2012, he signed with Athens club Atromitos as a free agent, where he would meet again his former AEL coach, Georgios Donis.
 During the 2 1/2 seasons he managed to play 73 games (11 goals, 3 assists) both in local competitions and UEFA Europa League.

 On 25 February 2014, after a good season at Atromitos, Iglesias was signed for Changchun Yatai, who had beaten AEK and Spanish club Levante by higher price (€450,000).
 His contract will be for one (plus one) year.
 On 8 March 2014, he made his debut for Yatai in a 1–0 away defeat against Beijing Guoan.
 On 23 April 2014, he scored his first goal for the club in a 3–1 away win against defending champions Guangzhou Evergrande.
 He made only 15 appearances for Yatai in the 2014 season due to injuries and scored 2 goals.

-On 19 January 2015, Iglesias signed a one-and-a-half-year contract with Greek Super League club Asteras Tripolis for an undisclosed fee.
+On 19 January 2015, Iglesias signed a one-and-a-half-year contract with Super League Greece club Asteras Tripolis for an undisclosed fee.

 On 24 June 2018, the experienced Argentine midfielder extended his contract until the summer of 2020.

 On 3 March 2019, Iglesias scored his first goal for the 2018–19 season in a home game against Panetolikos, which ended as a 3–0 win.
 On 5 May 2019, in the last matchday of the season, he scored in a 3–0 home win against Panionios, which secured his team's spot in the top division.

 On 20 July 2020, Iglesias signed a new contract, running until the summer of 2021.